jenkinsci/generic-webhook-trigger-plugin/README.md

 ![Default Value](/sandbox/default-value.png)

-But if you execute the job manually, this default value will not be used.
+But if you execute the job manually (or replay a pipeline), this default value will not be used.
 Because the plugin will not be invoked at all.
 You can solve this by checking the "This job is parameterized" and add a parameter with the same name as the one you configured in the plugin.
 Like this:

 ![Default Value](/sandbox/default-value-parameter.png)

-Now this default value will be used both when you trigger the job manually and when you trigger it with the plugin!
+Now this default value will be used both when you trigger the job manually, replaying pipeline, and when you trigger it with the plugin!

 ### Pre build step